rabbitmq/rabbitmq-website/site/api-guide.md

 ### <a id="recovery-channel-lifecycle" class="anchor" href="#recovery-channel-lifecycle">Channels Lifecycle and Topology Recovery</a>

-Automatic connection recovery is meant to be as transparent as possible for the application developer, that's why <code>Channel</code> instances remain the same even if several connections fail and recover behind the scenes.
+Automatic connection recovery is meant to be as transparent as possible for the application developer, that's why `Channel` instances remain the same even if several connections fail and recover behind the scenes.
-Technically, when automatic recovery is on, <code>Channel</code> instances act as proxies or decorators: they delegate the AMQP business to an actual AMQP channel implementation and implement some recovery machinery around it.
+Technically, when automatic recovery is on, `Channel` instances act as proxies or decorators: they delegate the AMQP business to an actual AMQP channel implementation and implement some recovery machinery around it.
 That is why you shouldn't close a channel after it has created some resources